toto-haricot/machine-learning/README.md

 # Machine Learning 👩‍💻

-The aim of this repository is to **implement from scratch**, using only `numpy` and python most basic libraries, the classical machine learning algorithms.
+In this repository we present an **implementation from scratch**, using only `numpy` and python most basic libraries, of the classical machine learning algorithms.
 Here comes the list of all algorithms we wish to implement :

 - [ ] [K-Means](#k-means-)
 - [x] [Linear Regression](#linear-regression-)